 This part of the process may include researching vendors, looking up products and negotiating prices.
-As such, companies may source products from an approved catalog, or issuing a request for quotation (RFQ) inviting vendors to outline details of the products or services they can provide and what the cost would be.
+As such, companies may source products from an approved catalog, or by issuing a request for quotation (RFQ) inviting vendors to outline details of the products or services they can provide and what the cost would be.

 Issuing purchase orders

-A purchase order is a document issued by a buyer when placing an order, which will include details such as the type, price and quantity of the products or services being purchased.
+A purchase order is a document issued by a buyer when placing an order, which will include details such as the type, price, and quantity of the products or services being purchased.
 This will be sent to the supplier.

 This includes receiving goods from the supplier, checking them against the details outlined in the purchase order, identifying any damage that may have occurred during shipment, preparing a receipt, and entering details into the relevant systems.

 The supplier will provide an invoice outlining the amount the buyer needs to pay and the date by which the invoice needs to be settled.
 Invoices will need to be reconciled with purchase orders and entered onto relevant systems.

 The accounts payable process includes paying supplier invoices within the agreed payment terms and accounting for transactions.
 As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as taking steps to avoid the risk of accounts payable fraud.

 After the supplier has been paid, the company may review the process to identify any opportunities for improvement in the future.

 As outlined above, the procure-to-pay cycle includes several different steps.
 Typically, these will involve actions by various people in different departments across the organization, from procurement to finance, who are likely to use a variety of systems.
 The people involved in procure-to-pay may also have different or even competing priorities and goals.